CodeCurosity/craft-alibaba-oss/README.md

 ## Setup

-To create a new Aliyun OSS filesystem to use with your volumes,
+To create a new Alibaba OSS filesystem to use with your volumes,

 - Login admin, visit **Settings** → **Filesystems**,
 - Press **New filesystem**.